yishilin/RickVim/README.md

 ```
 Note:
 You need first comment the line of `colorscheme molokai` before the `:PlugInstall`,
-after the installation finish, then uncomment it back.
+after the installation finish, remember to uncomment it back.

 ### 3/ execute command in vim: